mossbanay/Psychology-3-4/Glossary.md

 TOT is the feeling of being confident that you are able to remember a piece of information however at the present time you are unable to remember the information.

-### Werenicke's aphasia
+### Wernicke's aphasia
 ##### Also known as fluent aphasia

-A condition in which comprehension of language is severely impaired as a result to damage of Werenicke's area (usually by a stroke).
+A condition in which comprehension of language is severely impaired as a result to damage of Wernicke's area (usually by a stroke).

-### Werenicke's area
+### Wernicke's area

 Wernicke's area is the primary area for the cognition and understanding of language.
 Damage to Wernicke's area from for example a stroke may result in Wernicke's aphasia.